North American Football Union: North American Nations Cup

+The 1992 edition was cancelled because Mexico and United States decided to enter the Amistad Cup instead.

 Clubs

 The Leagues Cup is a club tournament between teams from Major League Soccer and Liga MX that was established in 2019.
 It is the North American Zone's regional qualification tournament for the CONCACAF Champions League.

 The North American SuperLiga was a club tournament between two North American zone leagues that ran from 2007 to 2010.
 It was an official tournament sanctioned by CONCACAF, but not organized by the federation.
 When zone qualifiers were used for the CONCACAF Champions Cup, Bermudian clubs played against Mexican and/or American clubs.

-The Campeones Cup is an annual match established in 2018, held between the winners of the previous Major League Soccer season and the winners of the Campeón de Campeones of Liga MX.
+The Campeones Cup is an annual super cup match established in 2018.
+It is held between the winners of the previous Major League Soccer season and the winners of the Campeón de Campeones of Liga MX.